 Conservation Status

-Tapirus terrestris ia classified as "vulnerable" no the IUCN's Red List of Threatened Species.
+Tapirus terrestris is classified as Vulnerable by the IUCN's Red List of Threatened Species.
 Although more studies are needed to determine current population densities and trends, it is widely thought that T. terrestris is declining throughout its geographic range.
 Major threats include over hunting, competition with livestock, and habitat loss through deforestation.
 It occurs in numerous protected areas throughout its range, and although it is legally protected from hunting, these laws are rarely enforced and have proven ineffective.
-The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) lists T. terrestris under Appendix II.
-(Naveda et al., 2010.4)
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) lists T. terrestris under Appendix II, and the species is listed as Endangered by the United States Fish & Wildlife Service.
+(Naveda, et al., 2010.4)

 Contributors